patrickingle/bestbooks/README.md

 BestBooks For Wordpress originally was developed in Java, the original framework.
-The goal behind Bestbooks is to provide an accounting application framework modelled after common accounting terms (t-account,ledger,jornal) and the GAAP (Generally Accepted Accounting Principles) while providing open database connectivity.
+The goal behind Bestbooks is to provide an accounting application framework modelled after common accounting terms (t-account,ledger,journal) and the GAAP (Generally Accepted Accounting Principles) while providing open database connectivity.
 At the time, accounting frameworks had a proprietary, closed database structure.
 The original Bestbooks for Java has connectivity for multiple databases including MSSQL, DB2, Oracle and MySQL.